 Although there are very little data to clearly identify any specific groups of children at risk of severe infection, it appears that children with severe neurological (brain) conditions that affects their breathing, as well as children with Down's syndrome and those with weakened immune systems are perhaps at higher risk of getting unwell if they contract COVID.
 For this reason, the government has announced that vaccination should be considered for children aged 12-15 years with these conditions (as of 4/8/21, COVID-19 vaccination is recommended in all children aged 16 years and over).
 At present, there are no COVID-19 vaccines licenced for children below 12 years of age.
 For more information about UK COVID-19 vaccine recommendations in children, click here.

 For specific information for children and young people with cancer undergoing cancer treatment, click here.

+If you are worried about your child's breathing and are not sure if they need to be seen by a healthcare professional, click here to help you decide.
 Our local and regional paediatric services are well set up and have detailed plans in place to treat and support all children who have severe COVID-19 disease.
 There is a national plan in place for children that require intensive care support (PICU).

 It is extremely important to realise that not every child with a fever has COVID-19.
 All the other conditions that can make children unwell are still ongoing during the COVID-19 pandemic.
 If you are not sure if your child is unwell and whether they need to be seen by someone, take a look at the red / amber / green criteria below to help you decide.